Originally published 3-5-2019

 Solar is more than a single technology.
 Each technology comes with its own set of strengths and drawbacks.

-Depending on the application, any number of solar technologies can satisfy your particular needs.
+Depending on the application, several solar technologies can satisfy your particular needs.

-PowerFilm Solar has been developing and honing manufacturing of amorphous silicon for nearly 35 years and offers a host of custom crystalline solar solutions as well.
+PowerFilm Solar has been developing and honing the manufacturing of amorphous silicon for over 35 years and also offers a host of custom crystalline solar solutions.

 We would love to hear more about your power needs, suggest solutions we can create, and help determine what is best for you.